Trump Removes Bannon From National Security Council

 — POLITICO (@politico) April 5, 2017

 While opponents of the administration construed Bannon’s removal from the NSC’s principals committee as a setback, a White House official told Bloomberg that his removal from the committee was not a demotion.
-He was appointment to the committee partly because Trump wanted him to monitor Flynn, the former national security adviser.
-But Bannon actually never attended NSC meetings and since Flynn stepped down and McMaster replaced him, Trump no longer needs Bannon’s presence at NSC meetings.
+He was appointed to the committee partly because Trump wanted him to monitor Flynn, the former national security adviser.
+But Bannon actually never attended NSC meetings, and since Flynn stepped down and McMaster replaced him, Trump no longer needed Bannon’s presence at NSC meetings.

 The New York Times also reports that a White House source said his removal from the NSC’s principals committee should not be construed as a setback for the former Breitbart executive because he was put in the committee only to watch Flynn and to “de-operationalize” the NSC.